Skip to content

 Update the Customer object

-Update the Customer record created in the first step of the subscription creation flow.
-For convenience, store non-sensitive third-party tokens as metadata on the Customer record.
+Update the Customer object created in the first step of the subscription creation flow.
+For convenience, store non-sensitive third-party tokens as metadata on the Customer object.

-Remember to turn off the Send finalized invoices and credit notes to customers option before setting the email property on the Customer.
+Remember to disable the Send finalized invoices and credit notes to customers option before setting the email property on the Customer.

 Command Line